mikepqr/mike.place/content/post/memoization/memoization.md

 +++

-Memoization is a handy way of caching results of a function call.
-If a memoized function is called with parameters with which it has already been called, evaluation is simply a case of looking up the result the last time it was computed.
-It's worth considering in situations where:
+Memoization is a way of caching the results of a function call.
+If a function is memoized, evaluating it is simply a matter of looking up the result you got the first time the function was called with those parameters.
+This is recorded in the memoization cache.
+If the lookup fails, that's because the function has never been called with those parameters.
+Only then do you need to run the function itself.

- - the network or database or algorithm makes a call expensive
- - the result is deterministic given the input parameters (or you can live with the result being out of date/have some way of determining if it is out of date)
+Memoization only makes sense if the function is deterministic, or you can live with the result being out of date.
+But if the function is expensive, memoization can result in a massive speedup.
+You're trading the computational complexity of the function for that of lookup.

 This article will:

- - show you what memoization is
+ - show you what memoization is,
- - demonstrate three ways of doing it by hand in Python
+ - demonstrate three ways of doing it by hand in Python,
- - introduce you to the idea of decorators
+ - introduce you to the idea of decorators,
  - and show you how to use the Python standard library to circumvent the fiddly details of memoization and decoration